ItsHiatus/Kick-Ban-Handler/README.md

 Important Notes:

-- Moderators must be added to to Moderator list (Name or UserId)
+- Moderators must be added to the Moderator list (Name or UserId)
 - You must use Moderation.VerifyGameAccess() when a player joins to check if they're banned or not
 - Ban duration is in seconds.
 For indefinite bans, set the duration to -1.